.

 Last year, Los Altos joined 23 other cities and governmental entities, led by San Mateo County, to prepare a joint environmental impact report (EIR).
 The move helped cash-strapped communities share the costs that individually would have been expensive and largely duplicative, anyway.

 The EIR was seen as necessary to withstand a challenges such as the lawsuits leveled against San Francisco and other communities for failing to prepare one in accordance with the California Environmental Quality Act.
-The EIR commissioned is based on a "San Mateo model ordinance," that doesn't included for a phased-in approach with two different implementation dates, Lind wrote.
+The EIR commissioned is based on a "San Mateo model ordinance," that doesn't include a phased-in approach with two different implementation dates, Lind wrote.

 The city would be required to prepare an amendment to the EIR or do its own EIR, and the cost range, not to mention additional time, would make the originally estimated cost of $30,000 rise to $50,000, Lind wrote in a memo to City Council members.